TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

          'options.passwordReset = 0'
       );

-   If required, this setting can of be overwritten on a per user basis in the corresponding :guilabel:`TSconfig` field of the backend usergroup or user.
+   If required, this setting can be overwritten on a per user basis in the corresponding :guilabel:`TSconfig` field of the backend usergroup or user.